10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Net Cash used in Investing Activities

-The Company’s cash flows used in investing activities to date have been primarily comprised property and equipment.
+The Company’s cash flows used in investing activities to date have been primarily comprised of property and equipment.

 Net Cash used in Financing Activities